 Heather Pyle Lucas: Time and money, as always.
 Reading, understanding, and filling out the documentation is time-consuming, and some of the new practices or changes a farmer might make involve more money and more time.
 Some do not but many involve more oversight in the vineyard and a more nuanced approach to irrigation, pest control, etc, and that usually implies increased costs at least for a while.
 Training workers properly and attending to worker safety and providing a living wage involves time and money, which I believe are well spent.

-What's one thing you wish the public knew more about sustainable winegrowing?
+What's one thing you wish the public knew more about sustainable wine growing?

 Jerry and Bruce Fry: That wine grape growing is no easy task.
-There are so many variables, and we are constantly faced with new and changing issues, from the invasion of new foreign pests and diseases, variable weather patterns, shortages of water and crop materials, to lack of labor to accomplish certain tasks in a timely fashion.
-And, of course, the grower has little to say about the price for his or her product to obtain a fair return for effort and costs expended.
+There are so many variables, and we are constantly faced with new and changing issues, from the invasion of new foreign pests and diseases, variable weather patterns, and shortages of water and crop materials, to a lack of labor to accomplish certain tasks in a timely fashion.
+And, of course, the grower has little to say about the price of his or her product to obtain a fair return for effort and costs expended.
 What we wish the public knew was that they can be confident that the wines coming from Lodi wine grapes are some of the best in the world and that their production is under the most stringent regulations in the world.
 Lodi wines are probably the most undervalued in the marketplace.